jormg82/simple-bsp-compiler/README.md

 # simple-bsp-compiler
-A simple BSP compiler writed in haskell
+A simple BSP compiler writenn in haskell